azariak/portfolio/README.md

 Here is the source code for [azariak.com](https://www.azariak.com/).

-You are welcome to fork this for your own website, with attribution.
+You are welcome to fork this for your own portfolio, with attribution.

 ## Installation and configuration instructions
 1. Clone the repository: `git clone https://github.com/azariak/portfolio.git`